LunaCapra/CrewBoom/README.md

 > [!IMPORTANT]
 > **This project is not actively being maintained.**
 > If you need more help than [the documentation](https://github.com/LunaCapra/CrewBoom/wiki) can provide, please refer to [the Team Reptile Discord server's modding channel.](https://discord.com/invite/reptilehideout)
+> I am only one person and will not be able to help you individually.

 ---